Compliance Best Practices: 5 Steps to Demonstrating Incident Response Readiness

 Ensuring these requirements are included in guidance given to crisis management teams keeps them aware of the need to maintain compliance in stressful situations.

-All teams involved in incident response plans should receive regular training on the latest processes and procedures.
+All incident response teams involved in incident response plans should receive regular training on the latest processes and procedures.
 Training should cover the steps to containment and recovery and include related compliance requirements.

 However, training alone is insufficient to respond effectively to many types of incidents.
 That’s why practicing individual steps or overarching processes like communicating is so critical.
 For example, you can set up simulated environments and tabletop exercises that replicate a cyber attack to give teams a tangible way to practice response plans.